Skip to main content

 Related desks

 Reviewed by SiZA Global translation desk.
-Last updated 19 June 2026.
-Localisation scope, language pairs and CMS formats are confirmed per project before work begins.
+Last updated 16 July 2026.
+Website localization scope, language pairs, SEO localization requirements and CMS formats are confirmed per project before work begins.

 Send the source content, your target languages and your CMS, and we will come back with a sample, a per-word rate and a working-day timeline.